Parity violating gravitational waves at the end of inflation: Vector particle production

 Depending on the sign of the interaction parameter, $\xi$, one of the modes will experience tachyonic enhancement, when

 Using the convention $\dot{\phi}>0$, it results in $\xi>0$, implying that only the $A_+$ mode will develop an instability, while $A_-$ will stay in vacuum.

-Treating $\xi$ as constant, appropriate during a slow-roll evolution, and neglecting the vector mass one can solve Eq. \eqref{Eq:A_eom_conformaltime} analytically in terms of Coulomb functions \cite{axioninf}.
-Under the tachyonic regime we are interested in, ${-k\tau< 2\xi\, (k < 2\xi aH)}$, and for $1/(8\xi)<-k\tau$ the WKB expansion provides a good approximation of the solution, giving a good intuition into the behavior of the modes around horizon crossing, when they experience the tachyonic enhancement \cite{Anber:2009ua,Barnaby:2011vw},
+Treating $\xi$ as constant, appropriate during a slow-roll evolution one can solve Eq. \eqref{Eq:A_eom_conformaltime} analytically in terms of Coulomb functions \cite{axioninf}.
+In the tachyonic regime which we are interested in, ${-k\tau< 2\xi\, (k < 2\xi aH)}$, and for $1/(8\xi)<-k\tau$ the Coulomb functions are well approximated by the WKB expansion

-One may now study how the expression obtained in Eq. \eqref{Eq:WKB_vector} behaves in comparison with numerical solutions of the system of equations.
+This analytical expression provides a good intuition into the behavior of the modes around horizon crossing, when they experience the tachyonic enhancement \cite{Anber:2009ua,Barnaby:2011vw}.
+However, for regions outside $ 1/(8\xi)<-k\tau< 2\xi$, Eq. \eqref{Eq:WKB_vector} is not expected to provide a reliable description.

-In Fig. \ref{fig:WKBvsNumerical}, where we compare the vector mode amplitude evolution for both analytical, Eq. \eqref{Eq:WKB_vector}, and numerical solutions, we see that the WKB approximation describes well the time evolution during the tachyonic growth, but fails to describe the numerical results when the modes go out of the horizon.
+We compare the evolution of the approximation in Eq. \eqref{Eq:WKB_vector} with the numerical solutions of the system of equations in Fig. \ref{fig:WKBvsNumerical}.
+As expected we see that the WKB approximation describes well the time evolution during the tachyonic growth, but fails to describe the numerical results both when the modes go out of the horizon, and the initial vacuum state.
 In regards to the numerical integration one obtains what is theoretically predicted, a three phase function: first in the vacuum state, then the tachyonic growth at $\tau_{tac}=-\xi/k$, to then almost freezing at the horizon crossing after $\tau_h\simeq-1/(10 k)$.

-With an aim of correctly describing the behavior of the gauge modes amplitudes and velocities, we build a semi-analytical solution.
-We combine the known analytical expressions in the vacuum state and the WKB solution during the tachyonic enhancement, with the amplitudes of $A$ and $A'$ at the end of inflation.
-Thus, from an arbitrary $\tau$ to $\tau_{end}$, we use a step function that shall give
+With the aim of correctly describing the behavior of the gauge modes amplitudes and velocities, we build a semi-analytical solution.
+We combine the known analytical expressions in the vacuum state and the WKB solution during the tachyonic enhancement, with the amplitudes of $A$ and $A'$ at the end of inflation, for which we will use the subscript \textit{"end"} Thus, from an arbitrary $\tau$ to $\tau_{end}$, we use a step function that shall give